 For Hammer, the boundary between art and artist didn’t exist.
 Her life was her canvas, and her films were extensions of her body, her politics, her love.
 In interviews, she spoke about filmmaking as an act of joy, rebellion, and community.
 Even in her later years, while battling cancer, she continued to create, to speak, to insist that art must remain political and personal.

 Hammer’s legacy isn’t just in the films she made, but in the possibilities she opened.
-She inspired countless artists to tell their stories unapologetically, to experiment without fear, to see filmmaking as an act of care.
+She showed queer artists that our stories were worth telling—not later, not when it was safe, but now, loudly, unapologetically.
+She inspired countless artists to experiment without fear, to see filmmaking as an act of care, and to carve out space where none was given.
 My short film, Bodies of Desire, was deeply influenced by Hammer’s process and exploration of intimacy and the gaze, and I owe much of its emotional and visual language to the pathways Hammer carved.

 For me, Hammer is a reminder that art isn’t about mastering the craft—it’s about connection.
 It’s about allowing yourself to be seen, and in doing so, creating space for others to see themselves.